fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 #define WIFI_PASSPHRASE "My-Cryptic-WiFi-Passphrase"
 ```

 3. Open the `DemoProductInfo.h` file in the `demoproduct` folder, and initialize the `DEMO_PRODUCT_ID` and `DEMO_PRODUCT_NAME` constants with the id and the name of the previously created FotaHub product.
 Leave the `DEMO_PRODUCT_FIRMWARE_VERSION` as is for now.
-In case you have selected anything else than `SHA256` as the binary checksum algorithm for your FotaHub product, you also must adjust the `DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM` constant accordingly:
+In case you have selected anything else than `SHA256` as the binary checksum algorithm for your FotaHub product or opted for using a signature instead, you also must adjust the `DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM` constant accordingly:

 ```c
 #define DEMO_PRODUCT_ID "eb8ab3b1-0938-40ec-afba-9379363948cf"